In this PowerPoint tutorial I’ll show you how to create and edit gradient elements in PowerPoint.

 In this tutorial you’ll learn:

-On Slideson we have few templates with this effect to help you create awesome presentations quickly:
+On Slideson we have a few templates with this effect to help you create awesome presentations quickly:

 Start by selecting or creating a color scheme of your liking.
 I use the color scheme from our gradient PowerPoint template above.